$E_8$ and the average size of the 3-Selmer group of the Jacobian of a pointed genus-2 curve: A morphism of stacks

 Replacing $\gamma$ by $-\al - \be$ and $\check\gamma$ by $-\check\al - \check\be$ and using the fact that $(\be, w\be) = (\al, w\al) = -1$, we may simplify this equation to

 which is zero by Lemma \ref{lem_weyl_negative}.

 For the rest of the proof we assume $\al + \be + \gamma \neq 0$.
-For (\ref{eqn-jac1}) to be nonzero, at least one term in (\ref{eqn-jac1}) must be nonzero.
-Without loss of generality, we may assume the first term is nonzero, and so either $\be + \gamma = 0$ or $\be + \gamma \in \Phi$.
+For (\ref{eqn-jac1}) to be non-zero, at least one term in (\ref{eqn-jac1}) must be non-zero.
+Without loss of generality, we may assume the first term is non-zero, and so either $\be + \gamma = 0$ or $\be + \gamma \in \Phi$.
 We deal with each of these cases separately.

 Case 1: $\be + \gamma = 0$.

 In this case the first term of (\ref{eqn-jac1}) is $(\al, \be)\widetilde\be\widetilde\gamma X_{\widetilde\al}$.
 By assumption $(\al, \be) \neq 0$.
 Suppose $(\al, \be) = -1$.
 Then $(\al, \gamma) = 1$ and $(\gamma, \al + \be) = -1$, so